Skip to content

 Perfect Forwarding: Preserving Value Categories Exactly

-If you've ever written a template function that takes a parameter and passes it to another function, you've likely run into this dilemma: when passing an lvalue, you want the receiver to get an lvalue; when passing an rvalue, you want the receiver to get an rvalue.
+If you have ever written a template function that receives a parameter and passes it to another function, you have likely run into this dilemma: when passing an lvalue, you want the receiver to get an lvalue, and when passing an rvalue, you want it to get an rvalue.
 Sounds simple, right?
-But before C++11, this was nearly impossible — you either wrote two overloads (one taking an lvalue reference, one taking an rvalue reference), or you accepted everything by const reference and lost the rvalue information, sacrificing the performance benefits of move semantics.
-What a headache — you couldn't have both efficiency and performance!
+But before C++11, this was nearly impossible — you either had to write two overloads (one taking an lvalue reference, one taking an rvalue reference), or simply accept everything by const reference, losing the rvalue information and the performance benefits of move semantics.
+What a pain — efficiency and performance could not coexist!

-Fortunately, C++11's perfect forwarding was designed to solve exactly this problem.
-It lets us write a single template that forwards a parameter's value category to the target function exactly as it was received.
+Fortunately, perfect forwarding in C++11 was designed to solve exactly this problem.
+It allows us to write a single template that forwards a parameter's value category to the target function exactly as it was received.

-In a nutshell: previously, passing parameters to other functions always required writing both const T& and T&&, but now we don't need to — we simply use std::forward to forward (or pass through) the arguments.
+In a nutshell: previously, passing parameters to other functions always required writing both const T& and T&&, but now we don't need to — we simply use std::forward to pass them through.

 Starting with a Real Problem

-Suppose we're writing a simple factory function to create std::string objects:
+Suppose we are writing a simple factory function to create std::string objects:

 cpp